FakeItEasy/FakeItEasy/docs/default-fake-behavior.md

 ### Cancellation tokens

-When a faked method that accepts a `CancellationToken` receives a cancelled token (i.e. with `IsCancellationRequested` set to `true`), it will either:
+When a faked method that accepts a `CancellationToken` receives a canceled token (i.e. with `IsCancellationRequested` set to `true`), it will either:

-* return a cancelled task, if it is asynchronous (i.e. if it returns a `Task` or `Task<T>`);
+* return a canceled task, if it is asynchronous (i.e. if it returns a `Task` or `Task<T>`);
 * throw an `OperationCanceledException`, if it is synchronous.